For many years as we were planning our next road trip, we always wondered "Where is the Turquoise Trail" that we keep hearing about!

 We have since driven the trail several times, from north to south, and south to north, stopping many times along the way to shop, dine or have photo ops.
 Traffic is never a problem, and it is a peaceful drive through rugged New Mexico countryside.

-Scene along the Turquoise Trail with snow-capped mountains in the distance |
+Scenes along the Turquoise Trail |

 Turquoise Trail Travel Guide and Lodging at TripAdvisor View hotels in Santa Fe, read traveler reviews and make reservations |